Management Information Systems (MIS)

 This course provides a foundational understanding of the management, conceptualization, development, and implementation of databases.
 It covers normalization, structured query language (SQL), distributed databases, and conceptual modeling using entity-relationship (ER) diagrams.
 Case examples of modeling data in an organizational context will be utilized.
 Prereq: Open to MSBA students or with permission of the instructor.

 MIS 720.
-Visualization and Reporting.
+Data Visualization.
 2 Credits.

-This course provides advanced usage of quantitative analysis using spreadsheets, in-memory database, and development of effective dashboards.
-Emphasis is on the application of theoretical understanding of the human interaction with the user interface to facilitate communication and story-telling using data.
-Effectively communicating analysis results to a management and business audience using dashboards and reports to enhance decision-making is examined.
-Prereq: Open to MSBA students or with permission of instructor.
+This course provides advanced usage of data analytics, database, and development of digital dashboards through data visualization tools such as Power BI or Tableau.
+Emphasis is on the application of theoretical understanding of the human interaction with the user interface and the development of digital dashboards, such as charts, graphs, and animations, to facilitate communication and story-telling using data.
+Effectively communicating analysis results to a management and business audience using dashboards to enhance decision-making is examined.

 MIS 740.
-Advanced Business Analytics Methods.
+Predictive Analytics.
 2 Credits.

 MIS 770.
-Information Resources Management.
+Information Technology Audit and Risk Management.
 3 Credits.

 MIS 790.
 Graduate Seminar.
 1-5 Credits.